josephdalughut/speechtotext/README.md

 Once you're done with all the setup above, it's time to run your application:
 - run `php artisan serve` to start serving the application.
 - Open your web-browser and navigate to `localhost:8000` to test out the application.

+## Other
+- This project was a sample to show someone, chances are it won't be maintained.
+- Feel free to fork, download, do anything with it really.

+## Alternative API's
+- Checkout [Deepgram](https://deepgram.com/).
+Their transcriptions seem better than Google's, brace yourself however, for crap documentation ლ(ಠ_ಠლ).